get alerted as soon as new content is available >>

 Each of these questions have specific probes.
 For the first question, there are three follow up questions: What do you like most about working here?
 What parts are most challenging?
 What do you like least about working here?
 Having preset questions can simplify the interview process.
 This is because questions can provide a clear guideline on the direction the interview should go.
 However, if poorly executed, having preset questions can make the interview seem like an interrogation.

 The bottom line is that it is important to determine what should be covered during the interviews.
 Whether the interview content is based on topics or specific questions will depend on the specific circumstances of an organization.

 Stay interviews aren’t an end in themselves.
 They are supposed to be part of a larger employee retention strategy.
 As such, each interview should have follow-up action.
 Such action can include analyzing the contents, drawing inferences and creating an employee retention plan based on the interview.
 Above all, the interview should result in specific actions aimed at retaining the interviewed employees.

 In a nutshell, those are the 5 key things to consider when designing a stay interview strategy.
 These considerations increase the likelihood of the interviews yielding positive results.
 Therefore, if you have been wondering how to begin using stay interviews within you organization, you now know where to begin.
 Good luck!

-Crimcheck protects companies’ employees, customers, assets and brands by providing comprehensive, accurate and compliant employment screening solutions.
+Crimcheck, a DISA Company, protects companies’ employees, customers, assets and brands by providing comprehensive, accurate and compliant employment screening solutions.
 Crimcheck’s solutions will improve your team’s efficiency, enhance your candidate experience, and accelerate your time to hire.
-And, our award-winning customer service will help you every step of the way.
+Our award-winning customer service will help you every step of the way.